 Additionally, many congregations provide children's programming and babysitting during the adult services.
 This list only contains services that are designed for parents and children together.
 For a list of adult services click here.
 Services may require ticket purchases.

 If your congregation or organization would like to be listed here, please contact Rachel Rapoport at email@example.com.

-To locate High Holiday in the designated regions, simply click or tap on the area of the Chicagoland map shown at the right, or on the listing headers below.
+To locate High Holy Days in the designated regions, simply click or tap on the area of the Chicagoland map shown at the right, or on the listing headers below.